jmromer/fake_friends/README.md

     user = FakeFriend.find_by(id: 5)

-returns the fifth user in the library and assigns it to `user`.
+returns the fifth user in the library and assigns it to `user`, and use

+    FakeFriend.all

+to return all the users in the library.

 `user.avatar_url(size)` pulls an avatar from uiFaces.com, where Twitter users have contributed their profile photos.
 The available sizes (in pixels) are 128, 73, 48, and 24.
 The method will choose the image closest in size to the requested `size`.

 `user.url` returns a hash with an `:expanded` url (e.g. `http://www.google.com`) and a `:display` url (e.g. `google.com`).